Mahoney96/wr3-NoDB-redo/README.md

 #### Server:
     - massive (to be rquired in Main server file)
     - express (Handles creating a RESTFUL API)
-    - express-sessions (Handles creating user-sessions/sessions in general)
+    - express-sessions (Handles creating user-sessions/App sessions in general)
     - Express ()